Is it possible saving through the disposal of thermoplastic materials?

 In the case of thermoplastic composite materials, the elements to be joined are plastic components (e.g. pvc and tpu product) or a plastic and a non-plastic component (e.g. PVC coupled with textile support).

-An important feature from a Circular Economy perspective is that the waste from these materials can be recovered and turned into resources for other activities.
+An important feature from a The circular economy is an economic model involving a production and consumption system that involves sharing, lending, reusing, repairing, reconditioning and recycling existing materials and products for as long as...
+More perspective is that the waste from these materials can be recovered and turned into resources for other activities.

 Do you want to enhance laminated PVC and TPU products?
 Sfridoo is the solution.
 Get in touch with a Sfridoo expert.